-The X-coordinate field contains a 4-octet single precision floating point value.
+The X-coordinate field contains the X-coordinate of the point, encoded as a floating point value.

-The Y-coordinate field contains a 4-octet single precision floating point value.
+The Y-coordinate field contains the Y-coordinate of the point, encoded as a floating point value.

 The format of the 3-Dimension Point Location Shape Value field is defined in Figure 9-319 (3-Dimension Point Location Shape Value format).